 Amendments to the Law to create conditions for the introduction of tax relief for all types of life insurance premiums, which would not only stimulate the development of the insurance sector, but also create the conditions for improving the social function of these types of insurance, which at the same time diminishes the state's obligation to care for these persons.
+(2)

-AUTO INSURANCE MARKET (1.50
+AUTO INSURANCE MARKET

-Auto Insurance (AI) is by far the most important segment of the insurance market in Serbia (34.4% of the total in 2017) and the technical inspection facilities performing the compulsory annual inspection of all motor vehicles are definitely the most important distribution channels for these insurance policies.
+Auto Insurance (AI) is by far the most important segment of the insurance market in Serbia (32.9% of the total premium in 2019 refers to AI) and the technical inspection facilities performing the compulsory annual inspection of all motor vehicles are definitely the most important distribution channels for these insurance policies.
 Article 44 and 45 of the Law on Compulsory Traffic Insurance prohibits the payment of any commission to these technical inspection facilities - whether directly and/or through related parties - which exceeds 5% of the gross insurance premium.
-This provision of the law has been ignored by the market for a long time, with noticeable differences in the practices of individual companies, which pay the commission rates of up to 50% despite the legal prohibition.
-This, despite the increase in the minimum rate (up to 45% since 1 July 2014), which provided the market with the "necessary oxygen" in terms of cash flow and profitability, has put into question the sustainability and predictability of the overall insurance market.